Image © Avery Love

 They view literary genre as an exciting source of creative exploration rather than a set of rigid categories.
-Most of their work can be classified as speculative fiction, but they have also published literary fiction, creative nonfiction, and poetry.
+Most of their work can be described as speculative fiction, but they have also published literary fiction, creative nonfiction, and poetry.
 The recurring themes of their work include identity, community, and how modern sociopolitical systems impact both.
 Writers who inspire them include Ursula K. Le Guin, Tamsyn Muir, and Nana Kwame Adjei-Brenyah.

 Their urban fantasy short story “The Hollow Sea” received an honorable mention in The Vincent Brothers Review‘s Waves contest in June 2025.
 Their historical horror-mystery piece “Hunger, Faith, & Fire” was selected as UNC Wilmington’s fiction nomination for the AWP Intro Journals Project in November 2025.
 They are currently drafting a YA Gothic fantasy novel, set in the same world as their short story “Mirrorless” (Coffin Bell Journal, 2024).